Su1008/KESU/README.md

 # KESU
 Knowledge Enhancement and Scene Understanding for Knowledge-based Visual Question Answering

-This code implements a multimodal knowledge extraction model.
+This code implements a KESU model.

 ## Requirement
 Pytorch==1.8.1+cu111